AlexandraGallyas/AlexandraGallyas.github.io/index.md

 ## RESEARCH

-I am a fourth-year Ph.D. student at Cornell University.
+I am a Ph.D. candidate at Cornell University, expecting to graduate in December 2023.
 I work on baseband algorithms for beyond 5G multi-antenna wireless communication systems.
 More broadly, I am interested in applying statistical signal processing techniques to model signals corrupted by noise and hardware impairments, and exploiting such models in order to design computationally-efficient algorithms that estimate the signals of interest.

 My advisor is Professor [Christoph Studer](https://iis.ee.ethz.ch/people/person-detail.cstuder.html), Associate Professor at ETH Zurich and Visiting Associate Professor at Cornell University.